orbcode/orbuculum/README.md

 facilities like orbtop.
 Obviously, if you want textual trace output, you've got to create that in the program!

-Information about the contets of this file can be found by importing it into your gdb session with `source gdbtrace.init` and then typing `help orbuculum`.
+Information about the contents of this file can be found by importing it into your gdb session with `source gdbtrace.init` and then typing `help orbuculum`.
 Help on the parameters for each macro are available via the help system too.